Blubberblub/KuzuDB-DotNetInterface/README.md

     - Contains an example C# project to test the DLL

 - KuzuFiles
-    - Kuzu files (.h, .dll, .lib, etc.) should be added here (see: Building the libaries yourself)
+    - Kuzu files (.h, .dll, .lib, etc.) should be added here (see: Building the libraries yourself)
     - the generated_classes subfolder will hold the SWIG generated C# wrapper classes

 - SWIG-Input File